-Nominations are now open for the upcoming 2017-2018 year.
-If you are interested in joining the board the following positions are open for election this year: Secretary, Treasurer, President-elect, NMEA Representative, and Chapter Directors for Alaska, Oregon, and Washington.
+Below are the biographies for our 2023-2024 Board of Directors.
+The following positions are open for election this year: President-elect, Secretary, Treasurer, NMEA Representative, and Chapter Directors for Oregon and Washington.
 The Secretary and Treasurer positions are a one year commitment (although we hope you will stay longer, once elected).
 The President-elect position is a three year commitment as you move from President-elect to President to Past-president over the three year term.
 The NMEA Representative and Chapter Director positions are each two-year terms.

 To learn more about each of these positions you can read over our Standard Operating Procedures (SOP’s).
-If you are interested in being on the 2016 ballot for any of the above positions, please send a letter of interest, your resume and a short bio (for the elections page of our website) to Casey Ralston at email@example.com.
+If you are interested in learning more about any of the above positions, please send a letter of interest, your resume and a short bio (for the elections page of our website) to Jenny Huntley at firstname.lastname@example.org.

-NAME Members will receive an electronic ballot in June.
-If you would rather request a paper ballot, please contact us at email@example.com.
+Current NAME Members will receive an electronic ballot in November.
+If you don’t receive your ballot, please contact us at email@example.com.

 Amy Cole holds a combined BA in Zoology and Marine Biology from the University of New Hampshire.
 She has recently held the post of Marine Educator at the Seattle Aquarium, which included interpretive volunteer supervision, teaching, and curriculum and program development for the Citizen Science program.
 Prior to joining the Aquarium staff, Amy was an interpretive volunteer for exhibits and field programs.
 She also chaired the committee to develop and administer the Master Birder program at the Seattle Audubon Society, and for several years has reviewed submissions for King County water conservation grants.
 Her professional background also includes program management at Microsoft and biotechnology research in the Bay Area.
 She holds a professional certification in project management (PMP), and has enjoyed putting some of those skills to use as NAME Secretary.